yekerr/PSense/docs/manual.md

 ## Commmand Options

-You can use following options for PSense.
+You can use the following options for PSense.

 | Command    | Type           | Description                            |